amutaya/easyrbi/README.md

 library(usethis)
 ```

+#### Retrieve USGS gauge station data

-1. This returns a data.frames with 18 variables from the USGS database
+-   Returns a data.frames with 18 variables from the USGS database which
-    which include discharge, drainage area and waterYear
+    include discharge, drainage area and the waterYear.

 ``` r
 sitedata(c("01564500", "01567000"), "1970-10-01", "1980-09-30") %>%